avcoder/unit04-lesson07/slides.md

   document.cookie = "studentName=Albert"
   document.cookie = "session-id=abc123"
   ```
+- Can you replace `studentName` with another value?
 - Can you delete entire cookie on the client?
-Can you replace `studentName` with another value?
+(No, but you can set expiration date to the past)
 - If you don't set expiration, will default to duration of a `session`
    ```js
    res.cookie('theme', 'dark', {